robatdh/redteam-infra/README.md

 # Red Team Infrastructure (Terraform + AWS)

 This repo contains a fully Terraform-managed AWS deployment for red team operations.
 It supports standing up infrastructure for redirectors, C2 servers, bastion hosts, and more — all reproducible, configurable, and automated.
+Full walkthrough on my blog: https://www.cyberforks.com/automating-red-team-infrastructure

 ---